Operations Leadership in Food Manufacturing

 Evaluations (Deadlines, Tests and Examinations) – Program Standard

-Information on the course add / drop process can be found on Conestoga's website; however, the program coordinator should be consulted by the student prior to the completion of a Course Add/Drop or Audit Form.
+Information on the course add / drop process can be found on Conestoga's website; however, it is strongly recommended that students consult the Program Assistant/Program Coordinator prior to dropping a course.

 Students who wish to transfer to another program with advanced standing, will need to complete paperwork in advance.
 Students are to speak with the program coordinator to determine if space exists and to obtain the relevant paperwork.
 When a student moves from one Conestoga program to another and where course numbers / codes are identical or equivalent, automatic credit is given if passing grades are met.